frappe/books_docs/docs/transactions/sales-invoices.md

 It will also update the Outstanding Amount on the invoice form.

 ::: info Sales Invoice Status
-Until Payments are made to settel the Outstanding Amount, the Sales Invoice will be in the **Unpaid** state.
+Until Payments are made to settle the Outstanding Amount, the Sales Invoice will be in the **Unpaid** state.

 Once the Outstanding Amount reaches 0, the status will change to **Paid**.